Inception: Plot

 Yusuf drives the team around the first level as they are sedated into the second level, a hotel dreamed by Arthur.
-Cobb persuades Robert that Browning has kidnapped him to stop the dissolution and that Cobb is a defensive projection, leading Robert to another third level deeper as part of a ruse to enter Robert's subconscious.
+Cobb persuades Robert that Browning has kidnapped him to stop the dissolution and that Cobb is a defensive projection.
+He leads Robert to the third level, an alpine fortress dreamt by Eames, as a ruse to enter Robert's subconscious.

-In the third level, the team infiltrates an alpine fortress with a projection of Maurice inside, where the inception itself can be performed.
+In the third level, the team infiltrates the fortress with a projection of Maurice inside, where the inception itself can be performed.
 However, Yusuf performs his kick too soon by driving off a bridge, forcing Arthur and Eames to improvise a new set of kicks synchronized with them hitting the water by rigging an elevator and the fortress, respectively, with explosives.
 Mal then appears and kills Robert before he can be subjected to the inception; he and Saito are subsequently lost in Limbo, forcing Cobb and Ariadne to rescue them in time for Robert's inception and Eames's kick.
 Cobb reveals that during their time in Limbo, Mal refused to return to reality; Cobb had to convince her it was only a dream, accidentally incepting in her the belief that the real world was still a dream.
-Cobb makes peace with his part in Mal's death.
+Cobb makes peace with his role in Mal's death.
 Ariadne kills Mal's projection and wakes Robert up with a kick.

 Revived into the third level, Robert discovers the planted idea: his dying father telling him to create something for himself.
 While Cobb searches for Saito in Limbo, the others ride the synced kicks back to reality.
 Cobb finds an aged Saito and reminds him of their agreement.
-The dreamers all awaken on the plane, and Saito makes a phone call.
+All of the dreamers awaken on the plane, and Saito makes a phone call.
 Arriving in Los Angeles, Cobb passes the immigration checkpoint, and his father-in-law accompanies him to his home.
-Cobb uses Mal's "totem" – a top that spins indefinitely in a dream – to test if he is indeed in the real world, but he chooses not to observe the result and instead joins his children.
+Cobb uses a top that spins indefinitely in a dream to verify that he is in the real world, but joins his children before he can observe the result.